Nissan GT-R coupe - Reliability & safety

 The GT-R also has a strong reputation for reliability – though its computer systems are extremely powerful, the mechanical package is surprisingly simple and robust.
 Of course, if you regularly take it on track to exploit it to its full potential, it’ll need more maintenance than if you drive it solely on the road.

-Too few Nissan GT-R drivers have partaken in our annual Driver Power owner satisfaction survey for us to have in individually figures for it.
-However, Nissan customers in general are reasonably happy, placing the manufacturer 11th out of 30 brands.
+Too few Nissan GT-R drivers have partaken in our annual Driver Power owner satisfaction survey for it to appear.
+However, Nissan customers in general are reasonably happy, placing the manufacturer 11th out of 30 brands in our 2020 results.
 Disappointments included lacklustre performance and driving experience, which aren’t areas you need worry about with the GT-R.

-However, Nissan owners do generally praise the low running costs of their cars – don’t expect the GT-R to delight you by being cheap to run.
+However, Nissan owners do generally praise the low running costs of their cars – don’t expect the GT-R to delight you by being cheap to run, although for a sports car, it should be fairly robust.

 While it sells too few examples to have gone through Euro NCAP crash-testing, the GT-R has all the airbags and seatbelt pretensioners you’d expect of a modern, expensive car.